cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/mlx5.rst

   it is not recommended and may prevent NIC from sending packets over some configurations.

-  For ConnectX-4 and ConnectX-4 Lx NICs, automatically configured value is insufficient for some traffic, because they require at least all L2 headers to be inlined.
-For example, Q-in-Q adds 4 bytes to default 18 bytes of Ethernet and VLAN, thus ``txq_inline_min`` must be set to 22.
-  MPLS would add 4 bytes per label.
-Final value must account for all possible L2 encapsulation headers used in particular environment.

   Please, note, this minimal data inlining disengages eMPW feature (Enhanced Multi-Packet Write), because last one does not support partial packet inlining.
   This is not very critical due to minimal data inlining is mostly required